 On the opening track “The Dark Before the Dawn,” Peterson sings with a hard-won faith, “I’ve been waiting for the sun / To come blazing up out of the night like a bullet from a gun / Till every shadow is scattered, every dragon’s on the run / Oh, I believe, I believe that the light is gonna come / And this is the dark, this is the dark before the dawn.”
 A clanging piano sets the tone, while the rest of the instruments keep a methodical pace.
 (I do feel compelled to point out how impressive the background vocals are for this album.
 They add a layer of excellence to the entire recording and deserve acknowledgement in some form.)
 Peterson has never sounded more confident as a singer.
 Some of that is age and years of hard work, and some is his steadfast belief in the words he is singing.
 The song climaxes with the electric guitar soaring and Peterson defiantly singing, “I’m just waiting for a change / Lord I am waiting for a change.”

 “Every Star Is a Burning Flame” is a nimble and quick number.
 The pace is fast and jaunty, with delicate guitar undertones, and a piano-led melody that holds it all together.
 It is an upbeat and hopeful look into the future.
-Hints of David Gray move in and out, yet it never sounds derivative.
+Hints of Paul Simon and David Gray move in and out, yet it never sounds derivative.

 The hammered dulcimer makes its first appearance on the following track, “We Will Survive.”
 He sings again to his wife, continuing a legacy that has been a part of his music from the beginning.
 It is a song of hope and grace, with Peterson clinging to his wife and asking her to reassure him that “there is nothing left to fear / nothing left to hide.”
 Musically, it is an up-tempo track, with acoustic guitars and the hammered dulcimer setting the tone.